unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 ## Overview

 Unstoppable Domains offers free domain minting to Resellers based on specified criteria.
-Authorized Resellers can use the following [API endpoints](../reseller-api-endpoints.md): `Free Domains Suggestions`, `Reserve Free Domains`, and `Free Domain Claiming`.
+Authorized Resellers can use the following [API endpoints](../reseller-api-endpoints.md): `Get Free Domains Suggestions`, `Reserve Free Domain Name`, and `Claim Free Domain`.

 The following diagram shows the general process between the Reseller and Unstoppable Domains during the free domain minting process.